larromba/Data-Privacy/README.md

     - Use a trusted network (like your home network).
     - Use HTTPS.
     - When finished, clear the browser's history, and then close the browser.
 * Only sign up to services you really need.
-For anything else, consider using a [throw-away email address](https://temp-mail.org/en/).
+For anything else, consider using a [throw-away email address](https://temp-mail.org/en/), or a temporary [email alias](https://www.techopedia.com/definition/1653/email-alias).
 * Don’t always use the same username.
 * Be sure to delete unused accounts where possible.
 * Use a password management service to maintain strong and unique passwords.
 It’ll also act as a record of any services you’ve signed up to.
-* Register important email addresses on [haveibeenpwned](haveibeenpwned.com).
+* Register important email addresses on [haveibeenpwned](https://haveibeenpwned.com).

 # Search Engine
 There’s no doubt Google is the best and most intuitive search engine, but it’s at the expense of tracking you, and [keeping logs forever](https://www.siliconvalleywatcher.com/google-keeps-your-data-forever---unlocking-the-future-transparency-of-your-past/).
 Ideally you’ll want to replace Google with something else, and only it when absolutely necessary.